 Checking your heart health starts with knowing some key information.
 The first bit of information is “knowing your numbers,” in particular your blood pressure and your heart rate.

-Therefore, it is important that you know what your blood pressure normally is, such that if it is elevated, appropriate treatment and management can be initiated.
+Hypertension, or high blood pressure, can be a sign of heart disease and an unhealthy heart.
+(4) Therefore, it is important that you know what your blood pressure normally is, such that if it is elevated, appropriate treatment and management can be initiated.

 Healthy Lifestyle for a Healthy Heart

 A daily routine for maintaining heart health is related to nutrition, exercise, abstaining from smoking, and proper sleep.
 Here’s what you can do to keep your heart in the best of shape:

 - Eating a heart-healthy diet, one that is a colorful mix of fruits, vegetables, lean meats, nuts, and grains, is important.
 Think of the heart as a machine pumping blood throughout the body.
 For the machine to be of optimal function, it needs the right fuel or energy to do its work.
 (5)

 - Daily exercise for at least 30 minutes helps achieve and maintain optimal heart function.
 (6) Those that have a history of heart problems should consult their physician before beginning an exercise program.

 - People who smoke should quit smoking, and those that do not smoke should not start.
 Smoking has a negative impact on heart health.
 (7)